Data-Science-Community-SRM/rasa-dscommunity-v2-bot/data/nlu.md

 - When did the club start operating?
 - When was this club founded?
 - Tell me when this club was founded
+- What is the age of DS Community?
+- How old is the DS Community?

 ## intent:bot_founding_why
 - Why was this club formed?